bab-git/101_SQL_noSQL/README.md

 SQL_py_noSQL

-A task using both SQL and noSQL databases using mySQL workbench and python
+A classification task based on noSQL databases (mongoDB) writting in python.